 Trade is one of the main trademarks of the globalization process.
-Nowadays, most countries in the world exchange products and services on a regular basis and use local comparative advantages to specialize in specific trade sectors and/or commodities.
+Nowadays, most countries exchange products and services regularly and use local comparative advantages to specialize in specific trade sectors and/or commodities.
 Food and agricultural products are important components of this process.
 Within countries, rapid urbanization has increased the demand for food.
-At the same time, the number of people working in the agricultural sector and living in rural areas has decreased substantially.
+Simultaneously, the number of people working in the agricultural sector and living in rural areas has decreased substantially.
 While some food staples are imported, others are still produced locally but must travel from rural areas to urban centers and big cities to meet the demand.

 Tracking a particular product in such a complex network can prove to be a daunting task.
 Two core issues must be considered here: 1.
 Provenance: where is the product (really) coming from?
 And 2.
 Traceability: How did the product get here?
 Knowing the full travel history of the product becomes possible in this fashion.
 Governments, vendors and consumers can be sure the food staple is indeed the original one and has not been modified or adulterated during migration before it reaches our dining tables.

 While provenance and traceability help address most of the gaps in food safety, another dimension demands attention.
 Most countries have set standards when it comes to the particular nutritional content of most foods.
 Final vendors and consumers learn about this content via labels stamped on some foods – not the case for fresh fruits and vegetables, for example.
 But there is no way they can corroborate such printed claims directly.